code-not-found/code-not-found.github.io/_posts/spring-batch/2018-11-11-spring-batch-admin-example.md

 <img src="{{ site.url }}/assets/images/spring-batch/spring-cloud-data-flow-server-maven-project.png" alt="spring cloud data flow server maven project">

 ## 3. Creating a Spring Batch Task

+The basic Maven and Spring Boot setup of this project are identical to a previous [Spring Batch example]({{ site.url }}/spring-batch-example.html).
+As such we will not cover them in this post.

 Spring Cloud Data Flow is **a toolkit for building data processing pipelines**.
 The pipelines consist of Spring Boot applications.
 This means we can run a Spring Boot batch job using a Data Flow server.